-- (i) Remuneration and Nomination Committee meetings are generally considered and approved by means of written resolutions of committee members. - (ii) Appointed as an Executive Director of the Company on 1 July 2022. - (iii) Resigned 26 October 2021.
+- (i) Remuneration and Nomination Committee meetings are generally considered and approved by means of written resolutions of committee members. - (ii) Mr Bellon resigned as a Director on 26 April 2024.

 REMUNERATION REPORT (AUDITED)

 This report details the amount and nature of remuneration of each director and executive officer of the Company.